A Hard Chapter Closes - Now Dallas County Republicans Get Back to Work

 Early voting — spanning the two weeks before Election Day — remained countywide throughout.
 The “precinct-based” change applied only to a single day.
 Tens of thousands of voters never knew.

-Rather than recognizing the practical wisdom of this decision, a faction within the CEC declared West’s amendment invalid, citing state law provisions vesting contracting authority in the executive committee, not the chair alone.(Yahoo News/Dallas Morning News, 2026, April 7) Thirty-five precinct chairs signed a petition against him.(Dallas Observer, 2026, April 15) A vote on his removal was scheduled for April 20, 2026.
+Rather than recognizing the practical wisdom of this decision, a faction within the CEC legitimately declared West’s amendment invalid, citing state law provisions vesting contracting authority in the executive committee, not the chair alone.(Dallas Observer, 2026, April 20) Thirty-five precinct chairs signed a petition against him.(Dallas Observer, 2026, April 15) A vote on his removal, called for by Lt.
+Col. West in defense of his decision, was scheduled for April 20, 2026.

-On April 20, 2026, 35 precinct chairs filed a writ of mandamus against Elections Administrator Paul Adams, seeking to compel him to implement precinct-based voting for the May 26 runoff despite West’s amended contract.(X/@Lorionafarm, 2026, April 20) Adams has stated the contract cannot be changed before runoff early voting begins, and has indicated he intends to proceed with the countywide arrangement.(Yahoo News/Dallas Morning News, 2026, April 7) Vice Chair Tami Brown-Rodriguez now serves as interim chair.
+On April 20, 2026, 35 precinct chairs filed a writ of mandamus against Elections Administrator Paul Adams, seeking to compel him to implement precinct-based voting for the May 26 runoff despite West’s amended contract.(Norred Law, 2026, April 20) Adams has stated the contract cannot be changed before runoff early voting begins, and has indicated he intends to proceed with the countywide arrangement.(Dallas Observer, 2026, April 20) Vice Chair Tami Brown-Rodriguez now serves as interim chair.

-The DCRP now enters the critical midterm runoff season without a permanent chair, caught in litigation, and risking another voter confusion event — all in service of a premise that, when examined against the law and research, does not hold up.
+The DCRP now enters the critical midterm runoff season without a permanent chair, caught in litigation, and at risk of another voter confusion event that may result in a legal battle that could further distract the DCRP from the mission of winning this election.

-The Faulty Premise: Does Precinct-Based Voting Actually Protect Ballot Secrecy?
+Examining the Premise: Does Precinct-Based Voting Provide More Ballot Secrecy?

-The argument for precinct-based voting rested on ballot secrecy.
+The argument for precinct-based voting rested on ballot secrecy, as was made very clear during the presentation of the resolutions during the April 20th meeting.
 The claim: countywide voting creates a unique vulnerability because voters can cast ballots far from their registered precinct, and that geographic anomaly — combined with other public election records — could allow a bad actor to identify how a specific person voted.(Votebeat & Texas Tribune, 2024, May 28)

 ⚠ Confirmed Real Vulnerability